-Table 3-2 Oracle Managed File Transfer Install Screens
+Table 3-2 Oracle B2B and SOA Suite for Healthcare Integration Install Screens

 Screen Description Installation Inventory Setup On UNIX operating systems, this screen opens if this is the first time you are installing any Oracle product on this host.
 Specify the location where you want to create your central inventory.
 Make sure that the operating system group name selected on this screen has write permissions to the central inventory location.
-For more about the central inventory, see About the Oracle Central Inventory in Installing Software with the Oracle Universal Installer .
+For more about the central inventory, see About the Oracle Central Inventory in Oracle Fusion Middleware Installing Software with the Oracle Universal Installer .
 This screen does not appear on Windows operating systems.
 Welcome On this screen, review the information to make sure that you have met all the prerequisites, then click Next .
 Auto Updates On this screen, select to skip automatic updates, select patches, or search for the latest software updates, including important security updates, through your My Oracle Support account.
 Installation Use this screen to specify your Oracle home directory location.
-Location This Oracle home should already contain Oracle Fusion Middleware Infrastructure and any other 12 c (12.2.1.1) products that have been installed.
-You can click View to verify and ensure that you are installing Oracle Managed File Transfer in the correct Oracle home.
-Installation Type This screen is not applicable for Managed File Transfer installation Prerequisite Checks This screen verifies that your system meets the minimum necessary requirements.
+Location This Oracle home should already contain Oracle Fusion Middleware Infrastructure and any other $12c$ (12.2.1.2) products that have been installed.
+You can click View to verify and ensure that you are installing Oracle B2B and SOA Suite for Healthcare Integration in the correct Oracle home.
+Installation Type Select B2B if you are creating the B2B standard topology.
+Select Healthcare if you are creating a healthcare topology for HIPAA standards or HL7 documents.
+Prerequisite Checks This screen verifies that your system meets the minimum necessary requirements.
 To view the list of tasks that gets verified, select View Successful Tasks .
 To view log details, select View Log .
 If any prerequisite check fails, then an error message appears at the bottom of the screen.
 Fix the error and click Rerun to try again.
 To ignore the error or the warning message and continue with the installation, click Skip (not recommended).

 Table 3-2 (Cont.)
-Oracle Managed File Transfer Install Screens
+Oracle B2B and SOA Suite for Healthcare Integration Install Screens